sudheerj/datastructures-algorithms/src/javascript/algorithms/array/11.rotateArray/rotateArray.md

 Output: [5, -1, -10, 4]

 **Algorithmic Steps:**
-This problem is solved with the help of two pointers, which is used to reverse subarrays.
+This problem is solved with the help of **two pointers** technique, which is used to reverse subarrays.
 The algorithmic approach can be summarized as follows:

 1. Initialize `length` variable to store length of an input array.